Director Mahesh Manjrekar gives a solid treat to the fans of this genre, but suffers to some extent owing to containing too much

 Song is only one.
 Salim Sulaiman’s music is good.
 A romantic track.
 It’s not bad.
 Good, melodious.
 The background score by Prasad S is dramatic but important for the film.
 It’s so good when the tension rises and simultaneously the thumping beats pick up.
 Manav Shrotiya’s sound is also very rightly placed as per the film’s mood.

 Cinematography by Rakesh Rawat is good for the major part.
 The angles are good.
 Shots brim with high octane dramatic thrill.
 The visual feel, which also includes the art direction by Art Monk LLP could be done more intelligently.
-The spaces and colours are at times bland.
+The spaces and colors are at times bland.
 Sometimes they are very exquisite, working well for the film.
 The consistency is missing.

 Editing by Sarvesh Parab is very good.
 The pace, the flow, and the structure is all very good.
 How the transitions take place for the entire runtime is a matter of great observation.
 It must have been a difficult film to edit, especially when so much is packed.